 All of these steps are preformed in a way that still preserves the original document, in case you need to re-download it later.
-Because of this, the processing phase can take several minutes to complete, depending on a few things, such as file type, document size, and the current processing load on our servers.
+Because of this, the processing phase can take several minutes to an hour or so to complete (depending on file type, document size, and the current processing load on our servers).
 A progress bar will be displayed next to the source so you can see it's status.
 Once processing is complete, you will see the "Launch Reviewer" button.

 Note: If it appears that a document is "stuck" at the processing step for an extended period of time (more than 30 min or an hour), contact us via the in-app support chat or email email@example.com for assistance.

 Text Recognition (OCR)

 During the processing phase, CaseFleet checks to see if a document requires optical character recognition (OCR).
 OCR converts text found in images and scanned documents into searchable data.
 In CaseFleet, this enables you to highlight text in the document reviewer or use the full-text search functionality.

 If a file already has a lot of detectable text, the system assumes it has already been OCR'd and skips this step.
 OCR is not 100% accurate, so if the document provided to CaseFleet contains usable data, we default to leaving that in place.

 For documents where OCR is skipped during the initial processing phase, you can manually reprocess the document using CaseFleet's OCR engine.
 This often resolves any display issues or difficulties with highlighting text in the document reviewer.
 For more information, click here.